 The last line is a scheme of infinitely many axioms.
 It is the scheme of induction.
-The expression $\Phi$ denotes an arbitrary first-order formula with a free variable x.
-The expression $\Phi(x/0)$ denotes a formula resulting from the expression $\Phi$ by the replacement of all free occurrences of variable x by constant 0.
-Similarly, the expression $\Phi(x/s(x))$ is the formula that results from $\Phi$ by the simultaneous replacement of all free occurrences of variable x by the term s(x).
+The expression Φ denotes an arbitrary first-order formula with a free variable x.
+The expression $\Phi(x/0)$ denotes a formula resulting from the expression Φ by the replacement of all free occurrences of variable x by constant 0.
+Similarly, the expression $\Phi(x/s(x))$ is the formula that results from Φ by the simultaneous replacement of all free occurrences of variable x by the term s(x).

 Our set of axioms differs insignificantly from those considered by Presburger. cf. [Pre29, Sta84].
+Observe, that the formula H satisfies requirements (i) and (ii) of Question 3.1.

-Fact 3.1.
-The formula H is not a theorem of the theory $\mathcal{T}h_1$ .
+Fact 4.1.
+The formula H is not a theorem of the theory $\mathcal{T}h_1$.